-In college, she immersed herself in bioethics and international relations, confronting topics like interpersonal violence, war, and genocide.
-By the time she started medical school, she had begun tracing the ways our treatment of people and animals are connected, both historically and in the world today.
+In college, Hope immersed herself in bioethics and international relations, studying issues such as interpersonal violence, war, and genocide.
+By the time she entered medical school, she had begun exploring the connections between how humans treat one another and how humans treat other animals—both historically and in contemporary society.

 Today, Hope serves as president of Phoenix Zones Initiative, a global nonprofit dedicated to advancing the interconnected rights, health, and well-being of people, animals, and the planet.
 Over the past two decades, as a double-board-certified physician in internal medicine, preventive medicine, and public health, she has cared for individuals from diverse backgrounds while also shaping policies aimed at ending human and animal suffering.